petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.5.0/service.md

 #### Using parent tag filter

-Using the classifier recommendation method we can apply parent tag filter.
+Using the classifier recommendation method we can apply parent tag filter (`ParentTagIdList`).
 The usage is optional.
 Example usage: when we have tags under category `A` and tags under category `B` we can set a parent tag filter with value `["A"]` to filter the recommended tags.
-In this case, only tags with parent tag `A` will be displayed.
+In this case, only tags with parent tag `A` will be displayed. `ParentTagIdList` manages multiple tag levels - when tags are organized into parent-child relations.

 > **Tip:** You have to define the emphasized tags during the activation of the service